List of Renaissance and Medieval fairs

 This is a list of Renaissance faires and other Medieval-themed faires worldwide.

 North America

 United States

-Included below are the permanent-site fairs in the United States which are either notably long running, which regularly have had at least a two-week or better run; and have had at least a five years continuing run.
-Generally, U.S. renaissance fairs are open weekends-only during the periods indicated.
-States are listed first and dates are codified to facilitate searching by state and by date.
+Included below are the notable Renaissance, Medieval, and Fantasy fairs held in the United States.
+These include: any long running (20 plus years) fairs, and established fairs (5 plus years) that have a two-weekend or more annual run.
+Generally, U.S. renaissance fairs are open weekends only (including holidays) during the periods indicated.
+(Dates are codified to facilitate searching by date.)